DETAILED ACTION

 Claim 5 is rejected under § 103 as being unpatentable over Lee in view of Gao as applied to claim 1 — further in view of Tarleton et al. (US20080300736; “Tarleton”)

-As to claim 5, the combination of Lee and Gao fails to explicitly disclose: wherein when the flight vehicle takes off while performing wireless charging, an ascending speed is less than a prescribed speed until reaching a prescribed altitude.
+As to claim 5, the combination of Lee and Gao fails to explicitly disclose: wherein the flight control causes the flight vehicle to travel at an ascending speed less than a prescribed speed until the flight vehicle reaches a prescribed altitude.

 Nevertheless, Tarleton teaches: wherein when the flight vehicle takes off, an ascending speed is less than a prescribed speed until reaching a prescribed altitude (“Speed increases during the climb segment …may be limited by certain constraint speeds ….
 Thus, during the climb segment, as illustrated in FIG. 5, the aircraft may accelerate to a speed of 250 knots during portion a, then maintain a constant speed of 250 knots during portion b, until the aircraft reaches 10,000 feet.
 At that point, the aircraft may begin to accelerate again during portion c of the climb segment.” ¶ 33 and FIG 5.).